Sancia of Majorca: Queen

+Later life

 Sancha supported her step-granddaughter in the first year of her reign against other factions.
 However, the ineffectiveness of the Council of Regency forced the Pope, in his capacity as Overlord, to impose his direct rule by sending a Legate, Cardinal Aimery de Châtelus.

 In the first anniversary of her husband's death (20 January 1344), and under the influence of her chaplains and confessors, Sancha formally renounced to the Regency and became a nun at the convent of Santa Maria della Croce in Naples, which was known as the place of the buried-alive (sepolte vive).
 She died there eighteen months later (28 July 1345), aged about 64.
 Initially was buried at Santa Maria della Croce, but later her remains where translated to Santa Chiara Basilica.